Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: DDC-AT

-Based on the above division setting, we set our framework as shown in Fig. \ref{fig:framework} (b), which consists of three branches.
-They are ``main branch'', ``auxiliary branch'' and ``mask branch'', denoted by $f_n$, $f_a$ and $f_m$ respectively. $f_n$ and $f_a$ can be utilized to \textit{conquer} pixels, i.e., predicting labels for pixels through forwarding the corresponding networks.
+\paragraph{Conquering pixels.} Based on above division setting, we set our framework as shown in Fig. \ref{fig:framework}(b), which consists of three branches.
+They are ``main branch'', ``auxiliary branch'', and ``mask branch'', denoted as $f_n$, $f_a$ and $f_m$ respectively. $f_n$ and $f_a$ can be utilized to \textit{conquer} pixels, i.e., predicting labels for pixels assigned to them through forwarding the corresponding networks.
 We use ``main branch'' to conquer $\mathcal{A}$, as well as all adversarial pixels, and use ``auxiliary branch'' to conquer $\mathcal{B}$.
-In this way, clean pixels in one image after division can be processed by different branches.
-In additional, $f_n$ and $f_a$ have shared backbone, which means they help each other in the feature level.
-It is noteworthy that only the main branch is used for inference.
+In this way, clean pixels in one image after division are processed by different branches.
+In addition, $f_n$ and $f_a$ share the backbone.
+Thus they help each other in the feature level.
+It is noteworthy that only $f_n$ is used in inference.